-5.In the Select Columns dialog, drag columns that you want to view over to the Selected columns list.
+5.In the Select Columns dialog, drag and drop columns that you want to view over to the Selected columns list.
 If you want to remove a column from this list, right-click it and select Remove field.

 7.In the Default Columns dialog, apply these optional changes: